Operation Frankton: Bordeaux

 On their way downriver the two kayaks met by chance on the île Cazeau.
 They continued down river together until 06:00 hours when they beached their kayaks near St Genes de Blaye and tried to hide them by sinking them.
 The two crews then set out separately, on foot, for the Spanish border.
 After two days Laver and Mills were apprehended at Montlieu-la-Garde by the Gendarmerie and handed over to the Germans.

 On 10 December, the Germans announced that a sabotage squad had been caught on 8 December near the mouth of the Gironde and "finished off in combat".
 It was not until January 1943 in the absence of other information that all 10 men on the raid were posted missing, until news arrived of two of them.
 Later it was confirmed that five ships had been damaged in Bordeaux by mysterious explosions.
 New research in 2010 revealed that a sixth ship had been damaged even more extensively than any of the other five reported, which were quickly repaired and put back into service.

-Hasler and Sparks arrived at the French town of Ruffec, 100 mi from where they had beached their kayak, on 18 December 1942.
-They made contact with escape line leader Mary Lindell and her son, Maurice, at the Hotel de la Toque Blanche and were then taken to a local farm.
+In his pre-operation briefing, Hasler was told that after the operation he and other members of the group should make their way to the French town of Ruffec, 100 mi from where they had beached their kayak, and find someone there from the French Resistance.
+He and Sparks arrived in Ruffec on 18 December 1942.
+They made contact with escape line leader Mary Lindell and her son, Maurice, at the Hotel de la Toque Blanche and were taken to a local farm.
 They spent the next 18 days there in hiding.
 Lindell arranged for them to be guided on foot across the Pyrenees into Spain and safety.